 F‑Secure processes your data so that we can provide you with our services that you have made a contract for or are in the process of doing so.
-Such contracts may be made either directly with F‑Secure or with another entity (such as our webstore or operator partner) that has tendered our services to you.
+Such contracts may be made either directly with F‑Secure or with another entity (such as a service provider partner) that has tendered our services to you.
 Tendering of services may take the form of a purchase or be free of charge.

-In the case of data that is not strictly necessary to provide you with the services – but would help F‑Secure in providing you with better services in the long run – we collect such data only with your consent.
+In the case of data that is not strictly necessary to provide you with the services – but would help F‑Secure or your service provider in providing you with better services in the long run – we collect such data only with your consent.

 The service user interface may also provide you with other settings to adjust your preferences.